Bodily Injury Liability Coverage: What It Is, How Much You Need & Limits Explained

 Does bodily injury liability cover passengers in my own car?

 No. Bodily injury liability covers people in other vehicles or pedestrians that you injure.
 Your own passengers' medical expenses after an accident you caused would typically be covered under Medical Payments (MedPay) or PIP coverage.
-Learn about MedPay coverage as a complement to BI.
+Learn about how car insurance covers medical expenses as a complement to your BI coverage.

 Can someone sue me even if I have bodily injury coverage?

 Yes.
 If the damages from an accident exceed your BI policy limits, the injured party can sue you personally for the difference.
-This is one of the most important reasons to carry adequate limits.
-Your insurer will defend you up to your policy limits, but anything beyond that is your responsibility.
+Your insurer will defend you up to your policy limits, but anything beyond that is your personal responsibility — and could result in wage garnishment or asset seizure.
+This is one of the most important reasons to carry adequate limits and consider reviewing your overall car insurance coverage needs.

 How does bodily injury liability work in a no-fault state?

-In no-fault insurance states, each driver's own PIP coverage typically handles their medical expenses first, regardless of fault.
+In no-fault states, each driver's own PIP coverage typically handles their medical expenses first, regardless of fault.
 However, bodily injury liability still applies when injuries are severe enough to meet the state's lawsuit threshold — for example, when medical costs exceed a set dollar amount or injuries meet a defined severity standard.
+Review the latest liability-only car insurance guidance to understand how your state's rules apply to your policy.

 Compare Car Insurance Rates in Ohio